CleanMachine1/DollarSkip/README.md

-cd ~/DollarSkip # Or where you put the Git directory. sudo make uninstall cd .. sudo rm -r ./DollarSkip
+cd ~/DollarSkip # Or where you put the Git directory. sudo make uninstall cd .. rm -rf ./DollarSkip

-# If the dollar skip doesn't exist, simply run the following command
+# If the DollarSkip directory doesn't exist, simply run the following command:

 sudo rm /usr/bin/\$
 ```